Parallel Synthesis for Autoregressive Speech Generation

 \subsection{Proposed Vocoder Architecture}

-In the previous sections, we introduced a new concept for autoregressive generation and demonstrated two implementation methods.
-In this part, we detail how to combine FAR and BAR with an autoregressive neural vocoder.
-We modify the architecture from \cite{oord2016wavenet} for the following experiments.
-Note that FAR and BAR can be applied to vocoders with different architectures, such as GAN-based~\cite{yamamoto2020parallel, kong2020hifi}, flow-based~\cite{prenger2019waveglow}, and other models~\cite{oord2016wavenet, kalchbrenner2018efficient, valin2019lpcnet}.
+In the previous sections, we introduced a new concept for autoregressive generation and demonstrated FAR and BAR.
+The two proposed autoregressive methods can be combined and applied to the same model.
+We will show in Section~\ref{subsubsec:oe-abl} that the model with both FAR and BAR outperforms the models with only either method.
+This section details how to combine FAR and BAR as an autoregressive neural vocoder.

-Fig.~\ref{fig:arc} (a) shows the overview of the model.
-The model consists of WN modules (WN), convolutional layers with kernel size 5 (Conv), and convolutional layers with kernel size 1 (1X1).
-Fig.~\ref{fig:arc} (b) shows the WN module.
-The module is mainly composed of dilated convolutional layers and gated activation units~\cite{oord2016conditional}.
-This architecture is proposed in WaveNet~\cite{oord2016wavenet} and shows effectiveness for speech processing in many works \cite{prenger2019waveglow, yamamoto2020parallel, chorowski2019unsupervised, rethage2018wavenet}.
+Fig.~\ref{fig:arc} (a) shows an overview and a detailed block diagram of the model, consisting of two WaveNet-based modules (WN) and convolutional layers (Conv) with kernel sizes (ks) of 5 and 1 (1X1).
+Fig.~\ref{fig:arc} (b) shows the WN module, which is mainly composed of dilated convolutional layers (DConv) and gated activation units~\cite{oord2016conditional}.
+The WN module was originally proposed in WaveNet~\cite{oord2016wavenet} and has been widely adopted in many works \cite{prenger2019waveglow, yamamoto2020parallel, chorowski2019unsupervised, rethage2018wavenet}.

-To conduct FAR, the model takes $x^{i-1}$ as input and output the ith subband utterance $x^{i}$.
-The acoustic features (e.g., Mel-spectrogram) are upsampled to the same length as the target, denoted as $f^{i}$ for the ith subband generation.
+To conduct FAR, the model predicts the $i$th subband $x^{i}$ conditioned on the previous subband $x^{i-1}$.
+Each $x^{i}$ is a sequence of 8-bit integers transformed by the $\mu$-law algorithm.
+The input for predicting $x^{1}$ is randomly sampled from $N(0, 0.25)$ and also transformed into 8-bit integers.
+The acoustic feature, a full-band Mel-spectrogram, is upsampled to the same length as the subband signals in the time domain by an upsampling network.
+The network consists of four convolutional layers, followed by Mish activation layers~\cite{misra2019mish} and with kernel sizes of 2, 5, 5, and 1, respectively.
+Nearest neighbor upsampling is applied before the second and third convolutional layers.
+The upsampled feature is split along the channel into eight partitions.
+For the $i$th subband generation, the $i$th partition is used as the conditioning feature, denoted as $f^{i}$.
 Inspired by \cite{kalchbrenner2018efficient}, we use $h^{i}$ as a hidden state to pass information across different iterations.
+All subbands are predicted by the same model with the same weights.
 We denote the model as $FAR$ and formulate the process as follows: